EricssonResearch/Multicast-OSCOAP/test-spec1.md

 ## 4. Several Recipient Contexts on Client {#client}

-In these tests, the client has several recipient contexts.
+In these tests, the node has several recipient contexts.
 The goal is to test the retrieval/derivation of recipient contexts on the client.

 ### 4.1 Correct Group OSCORE Use

 #### 4.1.1.
 Identifier: TEST_1a {#test-1a}

-**Objective** : Perform an OSCORE Group transaction, where the client retrieve a recipient context that it has stored in memory.
+**Objective** : Perform an OSCORE Group transaction, where the client and server retrieve a recipient context that they have stored in memory.
 (Client side)

 **Configuration** :

-_client security context_: [Security Context A](#client-sec), with:
+_client security context_: [Security Context A1](#client-sec-a1), with:

 * Sequence number received not in client's replay window